amitofsk/dandy/docs/Dandy.md

   - Option C: The [CY8CPROTO-062-4343W](https://www.digikey.com/en/products/detail/infineon-technologies/CY8CPROTO-062-4343W/9739908?0=%2Frf-evaluation-and-development-kits-boards&s=N4IgjCBcoCwOxVAYygMwIYBsDOBTANCAPZQDaIAzBQGxwUAMIAuoQA4AuUIAyuwE4BLAHYBzEAF9xhAExkQSAJ4AOJKz5F2JJuKA) (PSoC6)
   - Option D: [Arduino](https://www.digikey.com/en/products/detail/arduino/A000073/3476357)

-We will be using the button as a simple digital input sensor, and we will be using the potentiometer as a simple analog sensor.
+We will be using the button as an example digital input sensor, and we will be using the potentiometer as an example analog sensor.

-This tutorial has four options, depending on your choice of language and microcontroller.
-Option A is the Raspberry Pi Pico (RPi) and MicroPyton, option B is the RPi and CircuitPython, option C is the Cy8cproto a nd MicroPython, and option D is the Arduino.
+This tutorial has four options, depending on your choice of microcontroller and language to program it in.
+Option A is the Raspberry Pi Pico (RPi) with MicroPyton, option B is the RPi with CircuitPython, option C is the PSoC6 with MicroPython, and option D is Arduino hardware programmed in the Arduino language.
 Some steps have different versions for the different options.

 If you are using the RPi and your microcontroller didn't come with headers pre-installed, solder them on now, Then, plug your RPi into the protoboard.
 The picture below shows a RPi without and with headers.